 Flannel or fleece-lined jeans

-Temperatures were right at or a little above freezing for most of my trip, so I was able to get away with only a sweatshirt most days, but I made use of my layers the day we went out on the glacier.
+Temperatures were right at or a little above freezing for most of my week in Iceland, so I was able to get away with only a sweatshirt most days, but I made use of my layers the day we went out on the glacier.
 I’ve always enjoyed Cuddle Duds for skiing because they provide extra warmth without a lot of bulk.
 They’re a lot thinner than traditional thermals, and you can get tops and bottoms.

 A Good Camera

 Every corner of Iceland appears to be photogenic, and you’ll want to snap pictures all day.
 My sister showed up with only her iPhone and her pictures just couldn’t compare to what the real cameras were capturing.
 My mom and I both bought Sony A6000 mirrorless cameras prior to the trip and I’m absolutely obsessed with mine.
 Mirrorless cameras offer near-DSLR quality images and controls without the bulk.
 My small carrying bag fits nicely in my carry-on backpack and it’s a lot better than hauling around a huge DSLR.
 The link pictured below includes a zoom lens in addition to the regular lens.
 You can order the camera without the extra lens for cheaper, which is what I did, but you’ll quickly realize that the zoom is necessary.
 If you want to see more examples of what the A6000 can do, check out this post of my top 25 pictures that will inspire you to visit Iceland in the winter.

 One of Iceland’s big attractions is its natural hot springs.
 Whether you’re visiting the famous Blue Lagoon or taking a dip in one of the smaller local pools, you’re going to need a bathing suit.
 I got this one in my favorite color (pictured in the link image), and I love the straps on the sides of the bottom and the fact that it offers a bit more coverage up top.
 I struggle to find bikini tops because most of them are not designed for the kind of chest that I have, but this one keeps everything in place while still looking cute.

-This is always handy to have, but it’s almost essential if you’re planning on sitting out at night waiting for the northern lights.
+This is always handy to have, but it’s almost essential if you’re planning on sitting out at night waiting for the Northern Lights.
 Having this allowed me to tinker with my camera settings and tripod without worrying about draining my phone’s battery trying to see in the dark.
 This one is pretty rugged, so you don’t have to worry about it breaking in your checked luggage, and the clip on the side is surprisingly handy.

 These are perfect for sitting out and watching the Northern Lights.
 It’s easy for your fingers to get cold while you’re not moving, so tucking a couple of these in your pockets is the perfect way to stay warm.
 The TSA does allow you to pack them in carry-ons and luggage as long as they don’t contain liquid (most air-activated ones do not), but you may want to check with your airline and government sites for regulations.
 Hot Hands is the name brand I’ve always used, and they make toe warmers designed for inside your shoes too.